sparanoid/sparanoid.com/_app/_posts/note/2014-10-31-chinese-copywriting-guidelines.md

 ### `text-spacing` to the rescue?

-CSS Text Module Level 4 的 [`text-spacing`](https://www.w3.org/TR/css-text-4/#text-spacing-property) 和 Microsoft 的 [`-ms-text-autospace`](http://msdn.microsoft.com/en-us/library/ie/ms531164(v=vs.85).aspx) 可以實現自動為中英文之間增加空白。不過目前並未普及，另外在其他應用場景，例如 macOS、iOS、Windows 等用戶介面目前并不存在這個特性，所以請繼續保持隨手加空格的習慣。
+[`text-spacing`](https://www.w3.org/TR/css-text-4/#text-spacing-property) and [`-ms-text-autospace`](https://msdn.microsoft.com/library/ms531164(v=vs.85).aspx) provided by CSS Text Module Level and Microsoft can specify the autospacing and narrow space width adjustment of text.
+However it's not popular, and on other platforms such as OS X and iOS we can not use this feature.
+So it's better for you to keep up the habit.

 ## Punctuation